 Of course I never really got to see any of these places.
-I saw hot refineries at midnight and, with any luck, air conditioned bars with their cold beers and local ladies.
+I saw refineries at midnight and, with any luck, air conditioned bars with their cold beers and local ladies.
 We all rushed down the gangplank given a couple of hours in port.

 The refineries were mini-cities, worlds to themselves.

+We’d arrive at night.
 On moonless ones the stars would be matched by thousands of twinkling lights from the refinery.
 We’d pick up the pilot and slowly make our way up the dark channel, sometimes docking hours later.
 The heat, humidity and chemicals smell grew stronger.